Arizona court won't halt sex suits naming Boy Scouts, others

-PHOENIX (AP) — Arizona victims of long-ago child sex abuse can proceed with lawsuits against groups like the Boy Scouts of America following a decision by the state Supreme Court that rejected claims that a 2019 state law extending victims' right to sue was unconstitutional.
+PHOENIX (AP) — Arizona victims of long-ago child sex abuse can proceed with lawsuits against groups like the Boy Scouts of America after the state Supreme Court rejected claims that a state law extending victims' right to sue was unconstitutional.

 Arizona is among many states that have reacted to child sex abuse in recent years by allowing victims of even decades-old abuse to sue groups that didn't protect them from predators.
 That has led to lawsuits against the Roman Catholic Church, Scouts and others.

-The high court without comment last week rejected appeals by Big Brothers Big Sisters of America and its affiliates in central and southern Arizona of lower court rulings that found the 2019 law extending the statute of limitations was constitutional.
+The high court last week rejected appeals by Big Brothers Big Sisters of America and its affiliates in central and southern Arizona of lower court rulings that found a 2019 law extending the statute of limitations was constitutional.

-The rulings appear to be the first to directly address whether the Arizona law is legal, according to an attorney who represents victims in the two cases the high court considered.
+The rulings appear to be the first to directly address whether the Arizona law is legal, according to Phoenix attorney Robert Pastor, who represents victims in the two cases the high court considered.

 Child USA, a national group that pushes for so-called “revival” laws that allow old cases to be pursued in court, urged the high court to uphold the trial court rulings.
 It noted Arizona was among more than 30 states enacting legislation since 2002 allowing such lawsuits, most in recent years.